al-moreno/MongoDB/Unit 3/Script.md

 }
 ```

-2. Numbers: MongoDB supports different numeric data types, such as integers (32-bit and 64-bit), floating-point numbers, and decimal data types for precise arithmetic operations.
+2. MongoDB also supports different numeric data types, such as integers (32-bit and 64-bit), floating-point numbers, and decimal data types for precise arithmetic operations.
 Numbers are used to store numerical values.

 Example:
 ```javascript